 There's just nothing about CleaRx that stands out.
 Most acne products use a three-step system, and we don't see anything in this regimen that gives it any kind of advantage - over the competitor products in our review or even over what you'd find on the shelf at the store right now.
 Add that to a hard-to-reach customer service department and spelling errors on the site and it's no mystery why CleaRx is towards the bottom of our rankings.
 You'll get more from one of the more reliable, active brands in our review.

-Acnezine takes a two-step approach to treating acne: an oral supplement and a topical cream.
-The problems with this acne treatment routine are almost too many to list, but we'll do our best to not miss any of the reasons you should avoid buying Acnezine.
+Acnezine takes a two-step approach to fighting acne: an oral supplement and a topical cream.
+The problems with this acne routine are almost too many to list, but we'll do our best to not miss any of the reasons you should avoid buying Acnezine.